Self-Guided Walking Tour in Syracuse

 5. 5

-Syracuse Cathedral in Siracusa, stop 5 on the self-guided walking tour
+Syracuse Cathedral (Duomo di Siracusa), stop 5 on the self-guided walking tour

 Turn into Piazza del Duomo and you understand why people call it one of the finest squares in Italy: a long curve of pale baroque facades, no cars, glowing almost white at midday.
 The cathedral itself is the trick of the whole town.
 Look at the left wall and you can see the original Doric columns of a Greek temple to Athena, built into the structure.
 They turned a 5th-century-BC temple into a church in the 7th century AD and never tore the columns down.
 Inside is calm and worth the few minutes.
 Entry is free.
 Hours are Monday to Saturday 7:30am to 7pm, Sunday split into 7:30am to 12:30pm and 4 to 8pm, so avoid the Sunday lunchtime gap.
 Sit at a cafe table on the square for a coffee, then carry on south and downhill toward the sea and the freshwater spring.